 The United States is a massive country of 50 states and one unincorporated territory.
 It is a country that offers solo travelers an unbelievable amount of options in terms of climate and activities.

 Mainland America is 2,892 miles (4,654 km) from its farthest point east (West Quoddy Head, Maine) to its farthest point west (Point Arena, California).
-In between those two points, the USA is a vast land area of amazing cities, towns, and attractions.
-Due to America’s grand size, it is difficult to see it all – unless you have plenty of time on your hands.
+The USA is a vast land area of amazing cities, towns, and attractions in between those two points.
+Due to America’s grand size, it isn't easy to see it all – unless you have plenty of time on your hands.

-Solo travelers have a plethora of destination options in the US.
-Each is unique in its own way.
+There are a plethora of solo travel destinations in the US and each is unique in its own way.

 Boulder is an outdoor haven for anyone who loves hiking, mountain biking, or camping in the great outdoors.
 The city has over 200 miles of hiking and biking trails.
 Boulder offers an atmosphere that is very different from other parts of Middle America.